-We have a nominating and corporate governance committee consisting of Ms. Kerr and Messrs.
+Immediately following the effectiveness of the registration statement of which this prospectus is a part, we will have a nominating and corporate governance committee consisting of Ms. Kerr and Messrs.
 Bliss and Peters, each of whom has been determined to be an independent director under the applicable NASDAQ listing standards.
-Ms. Kerr serves as chair of our nominating and corporate governance committee.
-Our nominating and corporate governance committee is responsible for, among other things:
+Ms. Kerr will serve as chair of our nominating and corporate governance committee.
+Upon the completion of this offering, our nominating and corporate governance committee will be responsible for, among other things: